Replacing a Lost License in Washington DCPage Overview

 If you are outside of Washington, D.C., you can use the DMV’s Online Service to replace your driver’s license.
 See the “Online” section above for more details.

-You are not required to report a lost, stolen, or damaged driver’s license to the police or law enforcement.
+You are NOT required to report a lost, stolen, or damaged DC driver’s license to the police or law enforcement in Washington, D.C.